Get access to everything we publish when you sign up for Outside+.

-“Inflammation in the body makes Covid severity worse,” says Shervin Molayem, DDS, a Los Angeles-based periodontist and coauthor of the study, which was published in the Journal of the California Dental Association.
-Hospitalized Covid patients with preexisting gum disease have higher levels of inflammation and are much more likely to suffer respiratory failure, requiring a ventilator.
+“Inflammation in the body makes Covid severity worse,” says Shervin Molayem, DDS, a Los Angeles-based periodontist and coauthor of a 2020 study published in the Journal of the California Dental Association, which found that hospitalized Covid patients with preexisting gum disease have higher levels of inflammation and are much more likely to suffer respiratory failure, requiring a ventilator, than patients with healthy gums.
+More recent research confirmed these results, finding severe gum disease is associated with “higher risk of ICU admission, need for assisted ventilation and death of COVID-19 patients, and with increased blood levels of biomarkers linked to worse disease outcomes.”

 Gum disease is a common source of inflammation because it creates pockets around teeth where harmful bacteria take up residence, secrete toxins, and trigger an inflammatory response.
 Through the many blood vessels that surround teeth, bacteria and toxins circulate through your body in about a minute, setting off systemic inflammation.